-International Orthodox Christian Charities (IOCC) supports one of the largest established networks to deliver life-saving humanitarian aid inside Syria where more than 7 million people are currently in need of assistance.
-In addition to its work inside Syria, IOCC staff is working regionally to address the growing needs of more than 1.8 million refugees in Jordan, Lebanon, Iraq and Armenia as well as people in need in those host countries.
+International Orthodox Christian Charities (IOCC) supports one of the largest established networks to deliver life-saving humanitarian aid inside Syria where more than 12.2 million people are currently in need of assistance, 7.6 million of which are internally displaced.
+In addition to its work inside Syria, IOCC staff is working regionally to address the growing needs of more than 4 million refugees in Jordan, Lebanon, Iraq, Armenia, Greece, and Serbia, as well as people in need in those host countries.

-Responding to one of the worst humanitarian and refugee crises in history, IOCC is one of the few international nongovernmental organizations working on the ground in Syria to provide aid to people who have been displaced inside the country by the civil war.
-In providing this aid, IOCC works in close partnership with the Greek Orthodox Patriarch of Antioch and All the East.
+Responding to one of the worst humanitarian and refugee crises in history, IOCC is one of the few international nongovernmental organizations working on the ground across Syria to provide aid to people who have been displaced inside the country by the civil war.
+In providing this aid, IOCC works in close partnership with the Greek Orthodox Patriarchate of Antioch and All the East.

-Since February 2012, IOCC has provided relief to more than 840,000 people affected by the crisis through programs that include:
+Since February 2012, IOCC has provided relief to more than 2.7 million people inside Syria affected by the crisis through programs that include:

-- SHELTER — IOCC is repairing and renovating buildings to provide safe shelter for families in Syria – some who have been displaced several times as the conflict has escalated and expanded.
+SHELTER — Rent assistance; repair/renovation of shelters for women and children – some of whom have been displaced several times as the conflict has escalated and expanded.